DNS Records Management

 Select your desired record(s) for deletion, then click in the DELETE

-icon in the right.
+icon in the right:

-As we see, the record is successfully deleted !
 Note: Deleting the DNS record results in deleting the record itself, as well as its stack from the Pulumi state.

-Creating DNS records isn't enough !β
+Creating DNS records isn't enough!β

 Even though this feature enables the user to manage DNS records across different cloud environment, however this isn't enough to make the created record(s) successfully resolved and functional.